VladKopanev/zio-saga/README.md

 Build your transactions in purely functional way.

-ZIO-SAGA allows you to compose your requests and compensating actions from Saga pattern in one transaction without any boilerplate.
+zio-saga allows you to compose your requests and compensating actions from Saga pattern in one transaction without any boilerplate.